link-daniel/link.github.io/biography.md

 - Product Manager at Y Combinator startup in San Francisco.

-- Researcher at String Labs, venture studio and incubator headquartered in Palo Alto.
+- Host of Pensive Podcast.

 - Founder of Junto networking platform with offline events.

-- Creative Director of Pensive Podcast.
+- Researcher at String Labs, venture studio and incubator headquartered in Palo Alto.

-- Independent research on cryptography and neuroscience at Stanford.
+- Independent research on cryptography, neuroscience and longevity at Stanford.

 - Managing Director at Network Fund.